johbrust/simulink_gym/Readme.md

 The wrapper provides the necessary methods to create this derived environment without the user having to implement the TCP/IP communication.
 Similar to the usual environment implementations, the user only has to define the action and observation/state space as well as the individual `reset` and `step` methods.

-While the action space is defined simply by, e.g., `self.action_space = gym.spaces.Discrete(2)`, the observation space definition needs additional information about the corresponding blocks in the Simulink model.
-This is due to the fact that the wrapper needs to be able to set these values, e.g., while resetting the environment.
-For this, the wrapper provides the [`Observation`](./simulink_gym/observations.py#L8) and [`Observations`](./simulink_gym/observations.py#L77) classes.
-For an example definition of an observation space, check the [cart pole example](./examples/envs/cartpole_simulink/cartpole_simulink.py#L64).
-Further information about the definition of the observation space will be given [below](#preparing-the-environment-file).

-The provided [`_reset()`](./simulink_gym/environment.py#L123) method is to be called in the `reset()` method of the derived environment class.
-This takes care of resetting the Simulink simulation.
-The derived class therefore only has to implement environment specific reset behavior like resampling of the initial state or only parts of it.
-Again, see the [cart pole example](./examples/envs/cartpole_simulink/cartpole_simulink.py#L104) for an example usage.

-The basic stepping functionality is provided by the wrapper's [`sim_step(...)` method](./simulink_gym/environment.py#L160) which should be called in the `step(...)` method of the derived environment definition class (see, e.g., `step(...)` method of the [cart pole example](./examples/envs/cartpole_simulink/cartpole_simulink.py#L121)).

 ## Setup

 Installing this package is currently only possible from source, but a distribution through PyPI is planned.
 Execute the following steps to install Simulink Gym.